Young Earth creationism: Old Earth creationism

 Young Earth creationists reject old Earth creationism and day-age creationism on textual and theological grounds.
-In addition, they claim that the scientific data in geology and astronomy point to a young Earth, against the consensus of the general scientific community.
+In addition, they claim that scientific data in geology and astronomy point to a young Earth, against the consensus of the general scientific community.

 Young Earth creationists generally hold that, when Genesis describes the creation of the Earth occurring over a period of days, this indicates normal-length 24-hour days, and cannot reasonably be interpreted otherwise.
 They agree that the Hebrew word for "day" (yôm) can refer to either a 24-hour day or a long or unspecified time; but argue that, whenever the latter interpretation is used, it includes a preposition defining the long or unspecified period.
 In the specific context of Genesis 1, since the days are both numbered and are referred to as "evening and morning", this can mean only normal-length days.
 Further, they argue that the 24-hour day is the only interpretation that makes sense of the Sabbath command in Exodus 20:8–11.
 YECs argue that it is a glaring exegetical fallacy to take a meaning from one context (yom referring to a long period of time in Genesis 1) and apply it to a completely different one (yom referring to normal-length days in Exodus 20).

 Hebrew scholars reject the rule that yôm with a number or an "evening and morning" construct can only refer to 24-hour days.
-Hugh Ross has pointed out that the earliest reference to this rule dates back to young Earth creationist literature in the 1970s and that no reference to it exists independent of the young Earth movement.
+Hugh Ross pointed out that the earliest reference to this rule dates back to 1970s young Earth creationist literature and that no reference to it exists independent of the young Earth movement.

 Gap creationism

 The "gap theory" acknowledges a vast age for the universe, including the Earth and solar system, while asserting that life was created recently in six 24-hour days by divine fiat.
 Genesis 1 is thus interpreted literally, with an indefinite "gap" of time inserted between the first two verses.
 (Some gap theorists insert a "primordial creation" and Lucifer's rebellion into the gap.)
-Young Earth creationist organizations argue that the gap theory is unscriptural, unscientific, and not necessary, in its various forms.
+Young Earth creationist organizations argue that gap theory is unscriptural, unscientific, and not necessary, in its various forms.